 Fold rectangle lengthwise.
-Sew sides together leaving about a 4-inch opening.
+Sew sides together leaving about a 4-inch opening from the fold.

-Join rose color with a slip stitch anywhere along the outer edging of the body.
-Chain 10.
-Turn
+Join rose color with a slip stitch anywhere along the outer edging of the body and ch 11.

-Row 1: ch 1, sc in 2nd ch from hook, sc in each ch.
-Join with slst to main body.
+Row 1: ch 1, sc in 2nd ch from hook, sc in each ch. join with sl st to main body, turn

 Do you love this toddler pattern?
-Check out these other great patterns for toddlers:
+Check out these other great patterns for kids:

 Will you share pictures of your finished projects?